Distributed Multi-Node Jobs#

 SSH into worker nodes#

-In addition to the head node, the SSH configurations for the worker nodes of a multi-node cluster are also added to ~/.ssh/config as <cluster_name>-worker<n>.
+In addition to the head node, the SSH configuration values for the worker nodes of a multi-node cluster are also added to ~/.ssh/config as <cluster_name>-worker<n>.
 This allows you directly to SSH into the worker nodes, if required.

 # Assuming 3 nodes in a cluster named mycluster